 Bands: 802.11ac 5GHz and 2.4GHz | Connectivity: 5 x Ethernet, 1 x USB 3.0 | Features: Wi-Fi Protected Access (WPS), Beamforming, quad-core processor

-If you're honestly thinking about expanding your Wi-Fi network, then the Netgear AC1200 Desktop WiFi Range Extender (EX6200) is absolutely worth some consideration.
-Many other Wi-Fi extenders are small devices that sit in an outlet, but the EX6200 looks more like a router or modem.
+If you're seriously thinking about expanding your Wi-Fi network, then the Netgear AC1200 Desktop WiFi Range Extender (EX6200) is certainly worth consideration.
+Many other Wi-Fi extenders are small devices that sit in an outlet, the EX6200 looks more like a router or modem though.

-While the size may rub some people the wrong way, it does enable it to boast a range of features – including five Ethernet ports for wired devices, which other Wi-Fi extenders are unable to offer.
-High-powered amplifiers ensure your Wi-Fi can reach all parts of the building, and a quad-core CPU helps make the network faster and more stable.
+While the size may rub some people the wrong way, it does allow it to offer a range of options – including five Ethernet ports for wired devices, which other Wi-Fi extenders are unable to include.
+High-powered amplifiers ensure your Wi-Fi can reach all parts of the building, and a quad-core CPU helps make the network faster and more reliable.

 5. Linksys RE6500 AC1200 Dual-Band Wireless Range Extender

 Bands: 802.11ac 5GHz and 2.4GHz | Connectivity: 4 x Ethernet, Audio Jack | Features: Linksys Spot Finder Technology, music streaming, easy setup

 The Linksys RE6500 AC1200 is an yet another Wi-Fi extender that looks more like a router.
 The more sturdy design allows Linksys to include four gigabit Ethernet ports, which means that you are empowered to expand your network to internet-connected devices that need an ethernet connection.